Niccolo-Rocchi/BN-Privacy/README.md

 ## Experiments

-`<name>` is the name of experiment to run.
+`<name>` is the name of the experiment to run.
 It can be one of the following.

-1. `cn_privacy`: run membership inference attack against a Bayesian network (BN), its related credal network (CN), and computes the theoretical privacy estimate of BN.
+1. `cn_privacy`: run membership inference attack against a Bayesian network (BN), its related credal network (CN), and compute the theoretical privacy estimate of BN.
 The pipeline and results are described in the paper.

 2. `cn_vs_noisybn`: additional experiment, not reported in the paper.
 It compares two privacy techniques, namely the CN and a noisy version of BN.
 All models are naive Bayes with target variable T. First, the CN and noisy BN hyperparameters are fine-tuned so that they achieve the same privacy level; then, their accuracy is computed in terms of most probable explanation (MPE) on variable T.